game-ci/documentation/docs/github/v2/15-deployment/ios.md

 Uploading to the App Store is a little tricky.
 Make sure you do all these steps carefully.

 > -- **Note:** You need a Mac environment for doing these steps.
-> A Mac is also reccommended for debugging any issues with this worfklow.
+> A Mac is also recommended for debugging any issues with this workflow.

 ### 1- Install [fastlane](https://docs.fastlane.tools/getting-started/ios/setup/)